 Another distress tolerance activity, IMPROVE is used to help patients relax in a moment of distress.

-This acronym is associated with the emotional regulation portion of DBT.
+This acronym associates with the emotional regulation portion of DBT.
 This skill focuses on maintaining a healthy body so that one is more likely to have healthy emotions.

-Interpersonal effectiveness is another element to DBT.
-This skill acronym is used to help people effectively get something they want.
+Interpersonal effectiveness is another element of DBT.
+This skill acronym helps people effectively get something they want.

-This skill is used to aid people in maintaining relationships, whether that be with friends, co-workers, family, or romantic partners.
+This skill aids people in maintaining relationships, whether that be with friends, co-workers, family, or romantic partners.

-FAST is a skill set used to help patients in maintaining self-respect.
-It’s often used in combination with other skills.
+FAST is a skillset that helps patients maintain self-respect.
+It’s often helpful in combination with other skills.

-If you’re interested in DBT, contact us today to discuss options.
+If you’re interested in dialectical behavior therapy DBT, contact us today to discuss options.